apache/camel-website/content/blog/2021/11/low-code-camel/index.md

 preview: "How Kamelets enable a low code integration experience."
 ---

-NOTE: this post originally appeared [in the author's blog](https://www.nicolaferraro.me/2021/11/03/low-code-camel/).

 Apache Camel is a project in constant transformation.
 Anyone knows that Camel has been able to adapt to any new kinds of protocols and systems that have emerged in the past 15 years.
 But it's not only that: Camel is also able to adapt to any new ways of dealing with integration problems in the cloud era.
 While Camel K represented a fundamental shift towards a new approach to cloud-native integration, ["Kamelets"](https://www.nicolaferraro.me/2020/10/12/kamelets/) are driving a deeper transformation towards "low code" development.